y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-1.rst

 Changing the bitmask for blinky
 ===============================
-Let's do something fun and prove we can modify a program's state after after breaking..
+Let's do something fun and prove we can modify a program's state after breaking.

-If we just run the blinky example, note that we are Blinking ``led0``:
+If we just run the blinky example, note that we are blinking ``led0``:

 .. code-block:: text